 Jobs’ insistence on building a closed ecosystem instead of catering to the masses out of the gate like Microsoft ( MSFT) did make for a slower slog, and he was forced out of his own company, only to return when the company was in deep trouble in 1997.

-The company’s ability to merge its hardware with its own software and the creation of a product ecosystem that includes the iPhone, Mac, iPad, Apple Watch and Apple TV make for a seamless experience across all devices and adds a level of cushioning against competition in the ever-changing technology landscape.
+The company’s ability to merge its hardware with its own software and its creation of a product ecosystem that includes the iPhone, Mac, iPad, Apple Watch and Apple TV gives a seamless experience across all devices, adding a level of cushioning against the competition in the ever-changing technology landscape.

 Pros of Buying Apple Stock